braindevices/subvolumize-home/design.md

   (does `cp -a --reflink=always -T` actually preserve hard links, does the inode-256 heuristic hold on a real subvolume, does `/proc/mounts` parsing work against the kernel's real format, does rollback actually restore data after a real rename/subvolume-create).
+Most of its tests call `subvolumize_home` functions directly, in-process — the only way to cleanly inject a controlled failure (e.g. the rollback test's monkeypatched `copy_contents`) — plus a couple that invoke the script as a real subprocess, the only way to verify real argparse wiring, real process exit codes, and whether a genuinely separate process's own `configure_logging()` call creates and populates the local log file the way an actual run would.
 See `tasks/real-btrfs-ci-tests.plan.md` for the full CI setup.
-- **A mocked test must never depend on what's actually installed.** The `test` CI job's runner does *not* have `btrfs-progs` installed (only `test-real-btrfs` does) — a mocked test that forgets to stub `shutil.which`/`require_tool` and happens to pass locally (because the dev machine has `btrfs`/`findmnt` on `PATH`) will fail in CI.
-This bit real tests in this suite before being caught — verify by temporarily hiding `btrfs`/`findmnt`/`cp` from `PATH` entirely and re-running the mocked suite; it must still pass 100%.
+- **A mocked test must never depend on what's actually installed.** The `test` CI job's runner does *not* have `btrfs-progs` installed (only `test-real-btrfs` does) — verify by temporarily hiding `btrfs`/`findmnt`/`cp` from `PATH` entirely and re-running the mocked suite; it must still pass 100%.
 - **Logging is global, mutable, module-level state** (Python's `logging` registry is a singleton keyed by name) — an autouse fixture (`_reset_audit_logging`) must clear both loggers' handlers *and*